 The proposed alternatives would have no effect on the federally-listed threatened or endangered species listed above because they are not known to occur or do not have habitat within the project area.
-There would be no impairment to these resources as a result of implementation of any of the alternatives.

 Effects to federally-listed and protected species that are present or have suitable habitat in the project area are analyzed under each alternative discussion.